-I picked up this months April issue of Glamour Magazine filled with wonderful articles and came across this feature of the 10 Biggest Swimsuit Don’ts and wanted to share in a good laugh.
+I picked up this month’s April issue of Glamour Magazine filled with wonderful articles and came across this feature of the 10 Biggest Swimsuit Don’ts and wanted to share in a good laugh.
+I have to admit, I have done most of these myself.

 1) DON’T do the walking-advertisement bikini thing.

-Not only does this lady look likes she’s on the job for Corona, she’ll inevitably be forced to defend herself against Jersey Shore look-alikes who might mistake her for their favorite beverage.
-MTV addicts, attempt this swimsuit look at your own risk!
+Not only does this lady look likes she’s on the job for Corona, but she’ll also inevitably be forced to defend herself against Jersey Shore look-alikes who might mistake her for their favorite beverage.
+MTV addicts, attempt this Swimsuit look at your own risk!

-2) DON’T wear a swimsuit with a zillion and one straps.
+2) DON’T wear a swimsuit with a zillion and one strap.

 Sure, we’ve all been tempted by the sexy, strap-ilicious one-piece swimsuit, but be forewarned: A bathing suit like this one is going to leave you with a maze of trippy tan lines.
 Try matching those with your cutest summer dresses.